 Living below your means is the definition of frugality and this means you will have extra funds to pay down your debt.
 So how do you live more frugally?

 You make smart money choices.
 You choose to do without so that you can save money.
-You can learn over 275 frugal living, money saving tips to help you reduce your household expenses.
+You learn money saving tips to help you reduce your household expenses.

 7. Keeping Your Eye On The Prize

 The road to paying down debt is long and bumpy.
 Let’s face it being honest is better.
 Sometimes you will have days where you can’t put as much as you wanted into your debt snowball, other days you may be able to put more.

 Keeping your eyes on the prize will help the journey go by faster.
 Knowing that you have a task to complete and your life will be that much better.
 Live like no one else, so you can live like no one else.

 Other money saving frugal living posts you may enjoy:

 - 275+ Frugal Living, Money Saving Tips To Help You Reduce Your Household Expenses